 While the above examples might seem fairly obvious, the situation can be much more complicated.
 For instance, if a bedroom that is unused is damaged, this may or may not trigger ALE benefits in the eyes of the insurance company.
 However, special attention should be paid to the impact of repair issues in this type of situation.
 The enormous noise generated by equipment used to dry water might justify relocation even if the water damage is limited to an unused bedroom.
 Similarly, repairs of the water damage to the spare bedroom might require turning the plumbing off which also might be considered to make the home unlivable.

 Because the “normal” standard of living of a family is used to determine if the homeowner is entitled to ALE benefits, the individual circumstances of a family’s daily lifestyle may become relevant.
 If a family almost always dines out, the decimation of the kitchen might not render the home uninhabitable.
 The bottom line is that many insurance issues can turn on subtle factual distinctions.
-As a former claims adjuster and Florida property damage claims attorney, my law office can provide legal advice and represent your interests if your insurance carrier is not processing or paying your claim in a timely manner.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].